The Most Underrated Place in Japan?

 How to Get To Senjojiki Cirque

-To get to Senjojiki Cirque from Tokyo, it’s about a 4.5-hour long journey.
+To get to Senjojiki Cirque from Tokyo, it’s about a 4.5-hour-long journey.
 This makes for an ambitious day trip so it’s best to stay overnight.
 The fastest way is not via Shinkansen, but to take the JR Line.
 Some people like to take a bus, but I personally hate riding on a bus for that long.
 The closest station to Senjojiki is Komagane so you will need to get from point A to Komagane Station.
 Komagane is a tiny town in Nagano, and from that town, you can easily find the local bus station to buy a ticket to take you up the mountain to Senjojiki Cirque.
 And from there, you can then board the ropeway gondola to take you to the top of the mountain.

 Whew!
-I was the only foreigner in sight but I cherish these moments because immersing yourself into a completely unfamiliar environment makes for the most exciting travel experiences.
+I was the only foreigner in sight but I cherish these moments because immersing yourself in a completely unfamiliar environment makes for the most exciting travel experiences.
 This was a solo travel expedition but traveling alone in Japan doesn’t intimidate me because it’s so safe here.

 I took the train from Yokohama station and connected at Okaya station via the Ltd Express Azusa line.
 From there, you hop onto a local line called the JR Iida Line which is another 62-minute journey to Komagane.
 Okaya is a very small station and the trains typically run every few hours so don’t miss your connection.
 That would kinda suck.
 The train times are located above each of the platforms but it’s best to have your itinerary all mapped out prior to ensure a successful connection.
 Use Hyperdia to coordinate your train times.